veillette/physics-book/contents/ch1PhysicsAnIntroduction.md

 fields, with physics retaining the most basic facets. ( See [Figure 10](#Fig10), [Figure 11](#Fig11), and [Figure 12](#Fig12).)
-Physics as it developed from the Renaissance to the end of the 19th century is called **classical physics**{: class="term" #import-auto-id2676866} .
+Physics as it developed from the Renaissance to the end of the 19th century is called **classical physics**.
 It was transformed into modern physics by revolutionary discoveries made starting at the beginning of the 20th century.